wikimedia/mediawiki-extensions-Wikibase/docs/index.md

 * @subpage deprecated
 * @subpage todo

-If you want to see the documentation for the docs, take a look at @subpage documentation
+If you want to see the documentation for the docs, take a look at @subpage md_docs_documentation